-In 2011, Wilmar focused on developing BMP throughout its own plantations and in 2012, the project will focus more on the social aspects and challenges in orangutan conservation, the development of the government's technical team and the possibilities of extending the best management practices at a landscape level.
+In 2011.
+Wilmar focused on developing BMP throughout its own plantations and in 2012, the project will focus more on the social aspects and challenges in orangutan conservation, the development of the government's technical team and the possibilities of extending the best management practices at a landscape level.
 The development into a formal policy is likely to take longer than the duration of the MoU.
-Wilmar continues to be committed in ensuring the success of this novel project.
+Wilmar continues to be committed in ensuring

 WILMAR CONTINUES TO ENGAGE WITH THE COMMUNITIES AND THE LOCAL GOVERNMENT TO GAIN THEIR SUPPORT ON THE CONSERVATION OF THESE AREAS.